loopbackio/loopback.io/pages/en/lb3/Advanced-topics-data-sources.md

 It's a factory for data access logic around model classes.
 With the ability to plug in various connectors, `DataSource` provides the necessary abstraction to interact with databases or services to decouple the business logic from plumbing technologies.

-## Creating a DataSource programmatically
+## Creating a data source programmatically

 {% include warning.html content="Don't put production database credentials explicitly in JSON or JavaScript files, where they could be a security vulnerability.
 Instead, load the values from environment variables.
 For more information, see [Specifying database credentials with environment variables](Attaching-models-to-data-sources.html#specifying-database-credentials-with-environment-variables)
 "%}